-MEC was created after the need for independent monitoring and evaluation of anti-corruption efforts was identified at the London and Kabul international conferences.
-Following the London Conference, the Government of the Islamic Republic of Afghanistan invited the international community to form a joint Afghan-International monitoring and evaluation committee, which was welcomed by the international community.
+(English translation by MEC) after the need for an autonomous anti-corruption monitoring and evaluation body was identified at the London and Kabul conferences.
+Following the London Conference, (click to read London Conference Communique) the Government of the Islamic Republic of Afghanistan invited the international community to form a joint Afghan-International monitoring and evaluation committee.

-The Committee is comprised of six senior anti-corruption experts selected through a nomination process implemented by the international community and the Afghan government.
-The Chairmanship of the Committee alternates between an Afghan and an international appointee on a six-month basis.
+The Committee consists of six senior anti-corruption experts selected through a nomination process overseen by the international community and the Afghan government.
+The Chairmanship of the Committee alternates between an Afghan and an international appointee every six months.

 The current members of the Committee are: